SlicerMorph/SlicerMorphDocker/README.md

 and entering their SSH password.

 Once the setup works, rest can be configured via number of bash scripts (not provided yet).

+## How users bring their data in?
+1. Use the built-in Firefox browser in the container image to bring data directly to their session (important to save it to persistent storage).
+2. Use scp or sftp (if configure) to access the host and copy data to their persistent storage, which is mapped in the example above (/home/test1/MyData).